 Meatball Casserole

 Do you and your family love pasta and meatballs?
 This cheesy meatball casserole recipe comes together easily with frozen meatballs, marinara sauce, and pasta.
-Easy with minimal prep making it perfect for busy weeknights!
+Easy with minimal prep, it’s perfect for busy weeknights!

-Here’s a quick-reference check list of the common ingredients you’ll need for this family favorite recipe:
+Here’s a quick-reference checklist of the common ingredients you’ll need for this family favorite recipe.
+A full list of ingredients with measurements is available in the printable recipe card below.

-• Penne rigate pasta – penne works well for this recipe, however, you could substitute most other medium-sized pastas, like rotini, rigatoni, ziti or gemelli.
+• Penne rigate pasta – penne works well for this recipe, however, you could substitute most other medium-sized pasta, like rotini, rigatoni, ziti, or Gemelli.

 • Pasta sauce – a simple marinara sauce or tomato sauce works well for this recipe, however, feel free to choose a flavor that suits your tastes.
-If you like a robust sauce, add another 1-2 teaspoons of dry Italian seasoning or garlic powder or onion powder.
+If you like a robust sauce, add another 1-2 teaspoons of dry Italian seasoning, garlic powder, or onion powder.
 Or to be a big hit, all of them.

 • Water – water is needed to help the pasta bake and become tender.